"Coyotes Attack Small Dogs in LaSalle."

 Tip 9.
 Keep Tabs on the Health Conditions of Your Dogs

-With coyotes lingering around your neighborhoods, your pets are prone to getting affected by a wide variety of parasites and diseases, including ticks, fleas and even rabies.
+With coyotes lingering around your neighborhoods, your pets are prone to get affected by a wide variety of parasites and diseases, including ticks, fleas and even rabies.

 To protect dogs from coyotes, you can keep your dogs up to date on vaccinations and also prepare a first aid kit for your dogs in case of any coyote attacks.